Drakulix/QIFTool/README.md

     1. `[keywords]` - string of characters with each element separated by a tabulator.
 Note that the keywords will be used to find patterns that exactly match.
 So ’refactor’ will find ’refactoring’ but not vice versa.
 In addition the keywords are connected with a logical and.
     1. `[issue_comments]` - an integer over 0.
 It will show issues that have at least the amount of comments set in this metric.
 So 5 will yield issues with 5 or more comments.
     1. `[repo_contributors]` - an integer over 0.
 It will show issues that have at least the amount of contributors working on the corresponding repository.
 So 5 will yield issues with more 5 or more contributors working on its repository.

+## Interactive Mode <a name="interactive_mode"/>

+Once you successfully configered the configuration file in 3 an interactive mode will be seen on the console after running it.
+In this mode the program will wait for the user to simply type a desired function into the console and confirming it by pressing enter.
+After being done with a function the program goes back to displaying the interactive mode as it loops itself around it.